eva-kung/CoffeeHut_Frontend/README.md

 #CoffeeHut_Frontend Repo

 ===Description===
-Front End Repository for new online Ecommerse site for CoffeeHut selling popular Coffee and Espresso Gourmet products.
+Front End Repository for new online Ecommerce site for CoffeeHut selling popular Coffee and Espresso Gourmet products.
 Repo contains a display of product catalog's, pricing plans, best sellers, user testimonials, and discount plans.

 ===Features===
 1. product_catalog.md - display of product catalog with descriptions and photos